Samsung Pay+ Terms

-These Terms set out the terms of service for your use of the Samsung Pay Card, your Curve account and other important things you need to know.
-By clicking “accept/continue” you’re entering into a legally binding agreement with Curve OS Limited, which issues your Samsung Pay Card and electronic money (e-money).
+These Terms set out the terms of service for your use of Samsung Pay+, your Curve account and other important things you need to know.
+By clicking “accept/continue” you’re entering into a legally binding agreement with Curve OS Limited, which issues your Samsung Pay+ and electronic money (e-money).
 Curve is authorised to issue e-money by the Financial Conduct Authority (firm reference number 900926).
-Before using the Samsung Pay Card, you might also need to agree to Samsung Pay’s separate terms of service as advised when setting up your Samsung Pay Card account in the Samsung Pay App.
+Before using Samsung Pay+, you might also need to agree to Samsung Pay’s separate terms of service as advised when setting up your Samsung Pay+ account in the Samsung Pay app.

 Anything else you should read?

-You can get a Samsung Pay card and Curve account:
+You can get Samsung Pay+ and a Curve account:

 you’re 18 years old or over.

 You can’t get one: